ValerieMauduit/AoC2022/README.md

 check if the right one is empty too.
 And it is not so easy: I have to keep the right side of my packets for this...

 It took me so much time to deal with the equalities...
 Recursivity and my brain: not best friends.

+For the second part, I simply decided to implement a merge sort algorithm because I discovered it not such long ago and I liked the idea.
+It was really easy for me.